1974 United States House of Representatives elections in South Carolina

 The 1974 United States House of Representatives elections in South Carolina were held on November 5, 1974, to select six Representatives for two-year terms from the state of South Carolina.
 The primary elections were held on July 16 and the runoff elections were held two weeks later on July 30.
 Three incumbents were re-elected, Democrat John Jenrette defeated incumbent Republican Edward Lunn Young in the 6th district and the two open seats in the 3rd and 5th districts were retained by the Democrats.
-The composition of the state delegation after the elections was five Democrats and one Republicans.
+The composition of the state delegation after the elections was five Democrats and one Republican.

 1st congressional district

 Incumbent Democratic Congressman Mendel Jackson Davis of the 1st congressional district, in office since 1971, defeated Republican challenger George B. Rast.